 Get Schooled

-Find Food, Shelter & Other Resources In Your Community
+How to Find Food, Shelter and other Resources in Your Community

 Financial hardship can be a stressful and challenging experience, but there are free resources available to support you and your family.
 These resources can range from food banks, shelters, and financial assistance programs, to job training and educational resources.
 If you and your loved ones are experiencing financial hardship, here is how you can seek free resources to find food, shelter, and more in your community.